Salient Features of the Indian Society: Check-out these Important Features for UPSC Exam

 During the medieval period, the repeated invasions and trade led to fusion of multiple cultures.

-I hope that the above-mentioned information was helpful in getting you started as well as to understand the importance of knowing about Indian Society for your UPSC examination.
+I hope that the above-mentioned information about Indian education society was helpful in getting you started as well as to understand the importance of knowing about Indian Society for your UPSC examination.